stoufferlab/muritz/README.md

 ## Installation instructions

-Installation should be surprisingly painless, though it might require a bit of elbow grease.
+Installation should be relatively painless, though it might require a bit of elbow grease.

 1. You must first install [pymfinder](http://github.com/stoufferlab/pymfinder) since muritz cannot run without it.
 Anyone with access to muritz should have access to pymfinder...